Disclosure: I may receive commission for items purchased through links. This helps keep our site free to readers.

 Close your eyes, grab your ankh, and watch those bloodsuckers flap away from you like, well, bats out of hell.

 6. Keep the Count Counting

-The obsessive-compulsive nature of Nosferatu is not well-known, so using this little trick will almost certainly surprise your blood-sucking target, giving you plenty of time to put some distance between you.
+The obsessive-compulsive nature of Nosferatu is not well known, so using this little trick will surprise your blood-sucking target, giving you plenty of time to put distance between you.

 Got it?
 Good.
 Drop those grains and run like…well, you get the idea by now.